ilya-ilya/Advance_Wesnoth_Wars/README.md

 - Learning from healing (Max XP/turn for Healing) : Each turn, Healers will earn 1 XP for each adjacent wounded (but not-poisoned) ally, but you can limit the max/turn.

-- Berserk tweak - Fury : Replace 'berserk' by a new 'Fury' weapon special, way more interesting.
+- *Updated* Berserk tweak - Fury : Replace 'berserk' by a new 'Fury' weapon special, way more interesting.
 A warcry related to the fury level with also be displayed.
+You can gain ability 'Bloodthirsty' by killing a certain number of enemies.

 - *Updated* Ambushed tweak - Surprise Attacks : An ambush will trigger a quick combat in which the ambushed unit can't counter-attack.
 Awesome combined with NINJA WARS!